The first thing Raj Shamani learnt about business wasn’t scale, funding, or valuation. It was survival.

 But that tension is inherent to the format.
 Depth requires proximity.
 And proximity often invites scrutiny.

-For now, Shamani seems comfortable operating in that grey zone.
+For now, Shamani seems comfortable operating within that balance.

 From selling dishwashing liquid in Indore to hosting some of the world’s most recognisable names, his journey reflects a broader shift in India’s creator economy—where influence is no longer just about reach, but about credibility.